JethroPhuah/SCDFLyfsavers/Detailed Description/README.md

 ## Demo

-A proof of concept can be found at: https://scdf-lyfsavers.s3-web.jp-tok.cloud-object-storage.appdomain.cloud/index.html
+A demo of the mobile application can be found at: https://scdf-lyfsavers.s3-web.jp-tok.cloud-object-storage.appdomain.cloud/index.html

 ## Improvements before Grand Finals